Alusus/Stripe/readme.md

 handler this.getSubscription(subscriptionId: String): Possible[SrdRef[Subscription]]
 ```

-Gets a specific Subscription by its ID.
+Gets a specific subscription by its ID.

 #### createSubscription